pepijndevos/pepijndevos.github.com/_posts/2015-01-03-branch-free-fizzbuzz-in-assembly.markdown

 I came across [this post](http://gigasquidsoftware.com/blog/2014/11/13/clojure-fizzbuzz-without-conditionals/) that discusses ways to write FizzBuzz in Clojure without using conditionals.
 However, most if not all of the solutions still do a lot of branching behind the scenes.
 Think of hash lookups for example.

 So I asked to myself, how can I write a FizzBuzz solution with no branches at all?
-Probably not in Clojure; you can't easily tell where its branching or not.
+Probably not in Clojure; you can't easily tell where it is branching or not.

 The only way to be absolutely sure is to write it in assembly.
 So I did.
 I never did assembly before, so it might be terrible code.